The SQL extension element sources don't appear to ship in the source release

-Updated by Michael Kay about 1 year ago
+Updated by Michael Kay over 1 year ago

 I think it might have been by intent: IIRC the idea was that the issued sources.zip contains the minimum that you need to rebuild Saxon-HE as issued (source code after preprocessing, for example) and nothing else, while the repository contains everything you are entitled to under the open source license.

 We issue the SQL extensions as open source code largely to acknowledge the fact that much of the code originally came from third-party contributors.
 On the reasonable assumption that they licensed the code to us under the Mozilla Public License, we are obliged to make available any modifications that we make to the code, even if we only use it in the commercial products.
 (A curiosity of the MPL is that we are actually only obliged to make the modified code available to our commercial customers, but it's fairer and easier to make it available to everyone.)

 Updated by Norm Tovey-Walsh over 1 year ago